its-me-abi/test/what_is_github_actions_yaml_file.md

 ![pyp_and_github_actions drawio](https://github.com/user-attachments/assets/62c61f7d-44c4-44d7-990b-7af83d21c011)

 **flow of github actions for automattically publishing to pypi**
-1. we write action file and commit into a githubs folder like (.github/workflows/helo.yml)
+1. we write workflow file and commit into a githubs folder like (.github/workflows/helo.yml)
 2. we write our python package that contain pypi compatible structre
 3. we push code to github
-4. if there is any action files in this folder (.github/workflows/*.yaml) then github internaly reads this files and executes its instructions
+4. if there is any files in this folder (.github/workflows/*.yaml) then github internaly reads this files and executes its instructions
-5. now code willbe automattcialy uploaded to pypyi by github
+5. now code willbe automattcialy uploaded to pypyi from github

 ### the adwantage is.
 we dont have to upload  two times to github and pypi.